nodejs/node/doc/api/errors.md

 <a id="ERR_NON_EXPLICIT_SPECIFIER"></a>
 ### ERR_NON_EXPLICIT_SPECIFIER

-Modules that are imported must use explicit file extensions
+Modules that are imported must use explicit file extensions.

 <a id="ERR_NO_LONGER_SUPPORTED"></a>
 ### ERR_NO_LONGER_SUPPORTED